moonspore/examples/configuration.md

         };

-        //We can do something here now that we know the credential is valid. console.log("Verified");
+        //We can do something here now that we know the credential is valid. alert("Verified");
       }
     }
   });
 ```

-11. The console for Bob's agent logs the following text: `Verified`
+11. Bob's agent displays an alert with the following text: `Verified`

 12. Everything works as it should.